-During their recovery you need to monitor their dietary intake carefully- they need to be eating plenty of food during this period.
+During their recovery you need to carefully monitor their dietary intake- they need to eat plenty of food during this period.

 Finally, watch all affected areas closely for signs of infection or necrosis.
 If either occurs you should consult with a veterinarian immediately.

 What Not To Do